 Strategic Legal built a practice around experienced telecommuting attorneys who provide remote support for large cases and projects, such as class-action law suit discovery.
 Horowitz says that law firms are cognizant of all the indirect costs of employment including space, furniture, computers, and parking, so increasingly, the firms requested offsite attorneys for project work.
 Now, given the current gas prices, the concept makes even more sense.

 “I wouldn’t hesitate to allow an employee to telecommute now that I’ve done it before,” says Horowitz, who allows the firm’s account executives to telecommute.
 “But I think you should have them come into the office for the first few weeks, train them, expose them to the culture and be very clear about the expectations.
 Maybe have them come into the office one morning each week after training, so you can stay connected.
 I think the more flexibility you show as an employer, the more likely it is you’ll be able to secure top talent.”

 New Tools for Remote Supervision

-Information technology has traditionally offered remote work opportunities, yet even the tech industry hasn’t had all the tools it needs to supervise telecommuting workers. oDesk, an online tool businesses use to build and manage remote teams, received $15 million in funding last week.
+Information technology has traditionally offered remote work opportunities, yet even the tech industry hasn’t had all the tools it needs to supervise telecommuting workers.
+Upwork, an online tool businesses use to build and manage remote teams, received $15 million in funding last week.
 The oDesk Web-based collaboration tools enable project managers to visually track and verify all work performed, both historically and in real-time.